Workiva/over_react/README.md

       // Create a builder for a <button>, (Dom.button()
         // add a ubiquitous DOM prop exposed on all components,
-        // which Button() forwards to its rendered DOM, ..id = 'main_button'
+        // which Dom.button() forwards to its rendered DOM, ..id = 'main_button'
         // add another prop,
         ..onClick = _handleClick